Theatre: The Windmill Theatre, London

 On the front and back covers there are photographs of legendary Windmill Girls.
 The internal pages are a mix of informative advertisements and programme of Windmill Girls and entertainers of the performance.

-The programme consists of 8 pages including front and back cover.
-Approx. H 18cm x W 12cm.
+8 pages including front and back cover; approx. H 18cm x W 12cm.